openthread/ot-ns/cli/README.md

 ### radio \<node-id\> \[<node-id> ...\] \[on \| off \| ft \<fail-duration\> \<fail-interval\>\]

 Set the radio on/off/fail time parameters in seconds.
+While a node's radio is off/failed, a red cross will be shown over the node in the Web GUI.

 ```bash
 > radio 1 off